-Roles and responsibilities:
+4. Roles and responsibilities:

-The trust board/governing board will be responsible for:
+The Trust board will be responsible for:

-- Establishing and agreeing the whistleblowing procedure. - Ensuring the agreed whistleblowing procedure is published on the trust's website. - Monitoring the effectiveness of this policy and undertaking any necessary reviews, e.g. in relation to good practice recommendations or changes in legislation. - Ensuring all members of the school community have access to this policy. - Investigating, in liaison with the headteacher, any concerns that are raised. - Ensuring this policy provides an open and transparent framework where employees of the school can raise their concerns. - Taking the necessary action against members of staff following an investigation into any alleged malpractice. - Ensuring that the minutes of the trust/governing board include a record of the school's whistleblowing arrangements and who, both internally and externally, staff members should report concerns to. - Appointing one governor and one member of staff to act as points of contact for staff members when reporting concerns. - The Trustee appointed for Whistleblowing is Brian Cook, bcook@elatschools.com.
+- Establishing and agreeing the whistleblowing procedure. - Ensuring the agreed whistleblowing procedure is published on the trust's website. - Monitoring the effectiveness of this policy and undertaking any necessary reviews, e.g. in relation to good practice recommendations or changes in legislation. - Ensuring all members of the school community have access to this policy. - Investigating, in liaison with the headteacher, any concerns that are raised. - Ensuring this policy provides an open and transparent framework where employees of the trust can raise their concerns. - Taking the necessary action against members of staff following an investigation into any alleged malpractice. - Ensuring that the minutes of the local governing board include a record of the school's whistleblowing arrangements and who, both internally and externally, staff members should report concerns to. - Appointing one local governor and one member of staff to act as points of contact for staff members when reporting concerns.